Marlou Aquino

-Marlou Bucao Aquino (born October 7, 1972) is a Filipino former professional basketball player and assistant coach for the Bacoor City Strikers of the Maharlika Pilipinas Basketball League (MPBL).
-During his prime, he was known by fans as "The Skyscraper" and was, along with Dennis Espino, one-half of the so-called "Twin Towers" of the now-disbanded Sta.
-Lucia Realtors.
+Marlou Bucao Aquino (born October 7, 1972) is a Filipino former professional basketball player who currently serves as the team consultant for the Pangasinan Heatwaves of the Maharlika Pilipinas Basketball League (MPBL).
+During his prime, he was known by fans as "The Skyscraper" and was, along with Edward Joseph Feihl, one-half of the so-called "Twin Towers" of the Ginebra San Miguel.

 Amateur career

 Although born in the province of Pangasinan, Marlou Aquino made an impact as a player in Metro Manila as he played for the Adamson Falcons in the UAAP.
 Marlou played in the Philippine Basketball League for the Sta.
 Lucia Realtors (before it joined the PBA) and Stag Pale Pilsen, and won a record-setting four PBL Most Valuable Player of the Year awards.

 He was famous for his so-called "Kili-kili Shot" (a shot from under the opponent's armpit).

 Professional career

 Philippine Basketball Association

 In 1996, he made an impact in the Philippine basketball scene.
 He was drafted by the Ginebra San Miguel as the first overall pick.
 Expectations were high for Aquino and he became a starting player in his rookie year in a team headed by Robert Jaworski.

 After showing strength in performance and leading the Kings to the All-Filipino finals, he earned the nickname, "The Skyscraper" and was tag as David and Goliath with his tandem point guard teammate Bal David.
 At the end of the season, Marlou Aquino became the first Ginebra player since Dondon Ampalayo in 1986 to win the Rookie of the Year award.
 He finished the season averaging 17.9 points, 9.0 rebounds, 1.8 assist, 2.8 blocks in 40.7 minutes per contest.

 In his second season, he continued his role as one of the dominant centers in the league when he took the Gordon's Gin Boars to a championship, winning the 1997 PBA Commissioner's Cup.
 Aquino finished the season averaging 17.9 points, 9 rebounds, and 2.8 blocks in 64 games.
 After two solid seasons with the La Tondeña franchise, he was traded to the Sta.
 Lucia Realtors for Jun Limpot and Banjo Calpito before the 2000 season.

 Aquino gained his second championship ring when the Realtors captured their first-ever PBA title in 2001 by beating the San Miguel Beermen in the Governor’s Cup.

 In the 2007–2008 season, he claimed his third championship during the season's Philippine Cup when Sta.
 Lucia defeated the Purefoods Tender Juicy Giants in seven games.

 In 2010, he was acquired by the Barako Bull Energy Boosters.
 However, when the Energy Boosters filed a leave of absence for the 2011 PBA Commissioner's Cup, he was shortly signed by the Meralco Bolts where he eventually ended his professional basketball career.